oskaerik/awswitcheroo/README.md

 The extension generates an [STS console link](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_enable-console-custom-url.html#STSConsoleLink_manual) in the `Command line or programmatic access` modal, which can be opened in an incognito window and gives instant access to the AWS Management Console.

-1. Go to your account selection page, usually something like `https://abc123.awsapps.com/start`
+1. Go to your AWS access portal URL, something like `https://abc123.awsapps.com/start`
 1. Click `Command line or programmatic access` for the account you want to log into
 1. Right-click the `awswitcheroo` link at the top of the modal and select `Open Link in Incognito Window`